ABNIRML: Analyzing the Behavior of Neural IR Models: Related Work

-Analyses of recent learning-to-rank models tend to take an empirical approach, because analytic methods are impractical given the models' large number of parameters.
-Diagnostic datasets, proposed by \citet{Rennings2019AnAA}, reformulate traditional ranking axioms---e.g., that documents with a higher term frequency should receive a higher ranking score~\cite{Fang2004AFS}---as empirical tests. \citeauthor{Rennings2019AnAA} studied neural ranking architectures that predate the rise of contextualized language models for ranking, and focused on just four axioms. \citet{Cmara2020DiagnosingBW} extended this work by adding five more previously-proposed ranking axioms (e.g., term proximity~\cite{Tao2007AnEO}, and word semantics~\cite{Fang2006SemanticTM}) and evaluating on a distilled BERT model.
-They found that the axioms are inadequate to explain the ranking effectiveness of their model.
-Unlike these prior lines of work, we propose new tests that shed light onto possible sources of effectiveness, and test against current leading neural ranking architectures.
+Diagnostic datasets, proposed by \citet{Rennings2019AnAA}, reformulate traditional ranking axioms---e.g., that documents with a higher term frequency should receive a higher ranking score~\cite{Fang2004AFS}---as empirical tests for analysing ranking models. \citeauthor{Rennings2019AnAA} studied neural ranking architectures that predate the rise of contextualized language models for ranking, and focused on just four axioms. \citet{Cmara2020DiagnosingBW} extended this work by adding five more previously-proposed ranking axioms (e.g., term proximity~\cite{Tao2007AnEO}, and word semantics~\cite{Fang2006SemanticTM}) and evaluating on a distilled BERT model.
+They found that the axioms are inadequate to explain the ranking effectiveness of their model. \smm{\citet{Vlske2021TowardsAE} examine the extent to which these axioms, when acting in concert, explain ranking model decisions.} Unlike these prior lines of work, we propose new probes that shed light onto possible sources of effectiveness, and test against current leading neural ranking architectures.